pifroggi/vs_temporalfix/README.md

-# Vapoursynth function to add Temporal Coherence to AI Upscales
+# Add Temporal Coherence to Single Image AI Upscaling Models in Vapoursynth
-Also known as temporal consistency, stabilization, line wiggle removal, remove dancing details, temporal denoising, or temporal fix.
+Also known as temporal consistency, stabilization, line wiggle removal, temporal denoising, or temporal fix.
 This will not add extra work to the upscaling on the GPU and instead run in parallel on the CPU.
 Intended for animation.